savonet/book/streaming.md

 ```

 which means that there are 44100 audio samples, 24 images and 88200 ticks per
-second, as well as
+second.
+You will also see in the logs

 ```
 Frames last 0.08s = 3675 audio samples = 2 video samples = 7350 ticks.
 ```

 which means that a frame lasts 0.8 seconds and contains 8675 audio samples and 2
 video samples, which corresponds to 7350 ticks.
+More generally, the number of
+ticks per second as the smallest number such that both an audio and a video
+sample lasts for an integer number of ticks.

 ### Tracks and metadata

-Each frame contains two additional arrays of data which are timed (in ticks
+Each frame contains two additional arrays of data which are timed, in ticks
-relative to the beginning of the frame): breaks and metadata.
+relative to the beginning of the frame: breaks and metadata.

 #### Tracks